outwatch/outwatch/README.md

 ```

 Please test the latest release candidate and report any issues and questions you encounter:
+There is a PR with a corresponding changelog: https://github.com/OutWatch/outwatch/blob/changelog/CHANGELOG.md

 ```scala
 libraryDependencies += "io.github.outwatch" %%% "outwatch" % "1.0.0-RC2"